 Open all 49 tracks on the list and their creation timestamps fall inside a single 72-hour window: 15–17 September 2024.
 It reads like someone hand-picked a "top ten" over that weekend and nobody touched it again.
 That is not how a live chart behaves; it is a pinned snapshot.

-And it is still served fresh.
-Two fetches 108 seconds apart returned byte-identical content, with Cf-Cache-Status: DYNAMIC and no cache directives — meaning this 2024 data is not stuck in a CDN layer; the origin regenerates it as a live response every time.
-The endpoint is alive; the data is dead.
-The #1 track gained just 56 plays across the three months we watched — real listeners are not looking at this list.
+And, as of our 5 July 2026 teardown, it was still served fresh.
+Two fetches 108 seconds apart returned byte-identical content, with Cf-Cache-Status: DYNAMIC and no cache directives — meaning that 2024 data was not stuck in a CDN layer; the origin was regenerating it as a live response every time.
+The endpoint was alive; the data was dead.
+The #1 track gained just 56 plays across the three months we watched — real listeners were not looking at this list.
+Less than three weeks later, on 2026-07-24, Suno removed the endpoint's public route — the full account, including the door it left open, is in the coda below.

 Top-10 turnover · daily

-Distinct tracks that have ever appeared in the top ten across our full 84-day window — all of them created over a single weekend in September 2024.
-Each has averaged 84 days on chart.
+Distinct tracks that have ever appeared in the top ten across our full 129-day window — all of them created over a single weekend in September 2024.
+Each has averaged 117.3 days on chart.

 Current top ten · days on chart

-- 6Flosstradamus - Soundclash Master ( Cover Suno Remix Contest)@vvmusicbirdspath84 days
+- 5Flosstradamus - Soundclash Master ( Cover Suno Remix Contest)@vvmusicbirdspath129 days

 Suno moved on — and never told the API